coredns/coredns.io/content/plugins/dnssec.md

 Authenticated denial of existence is implemented with NSEC black lies.
 Using ECDSA as an algorithm is preferred as this leads to smaller signatures (compared to RSA).
 NSEC3 is *not* supported.

-If multiple *dnssec* middlewares are specified in the same zone, the last one specified will be used ( see [bugs](#bugs) ).
+If multiple *dnssec* plugins are specified in the same zone, the last one specified will be used ( see [bugs](#bugs) ).

 * `ZONES` zones that should be signed.
 If empty, the zones from the configuration block